January 12, 2021

 After the Stop Work Order was levied at the end of February of 2018, I spent time notifying real estate brokers of the confirmed illegal status of Jane’s apartments, because I naively felt it’s a broker’s responsibility to know which buildings are troublesome so apartment hunters would not find themselves in substandard housing.
 I was already aware of Jane's relationship with Yale and had also notified Dean Gerken and Yale Law Review.

-Jane found out about my activism, and phone LUDS from early March 2018 prove she called me directly in the late afternoon to harass and threaten me and my mother with a lawsuit if I didn’t keep her crimes to myself.
+Jane found out about my activism, and called me directly in early March 2018 in the late afternoon to harass and threaten me and my mother with a lawsuit if I didn’t keep her crimes to myself.
 Despite her unscrupulous tactic, I said “Yes!
 That’s what I want!” as I would have loved the opportunity to present this corruption evidence in court.
 But I also immediately knew she would never go through with it, as during discovery she would be deposed for days and have to grant access to materials that would likely be further incriminating.
-She called me “crazy” and said “I must be out of my mind,” which gives us clues to her mental state, as since I am neither, they can be interpreted as classic disorienting responses from a Narcissist caught in a lie.
+She called me “crazy” and said “I must be out of my mind,” which gives us our first clue into her mental state, as since I am neither, they can be interpreted as classic disorienting tactics from a Narcissist caught in a lie.
 She also told me she would not be renewing my lease, to which I replied, “Like I really care.”

 An official letter threatening a lawsuit on some type of business interference grounds, sent to both me and my mother as guarantor, followed from Jane’s General Counsel and strong-arm, Judy Brenner, who herself, a graduate of 53rd-ranked Yeshiva University’s Cordozo School of Law, is subject to disbarment from these actions with the rest of her in-house counsel.
 For some reason she included a copy of the tipster’s email Jane received and the sender was from the real estate brokerage Citi Habitats.
 My elderly mother was quite upset but I assured her it was only an intimidation tactic as Jane knows her rental units are indeed illegally renovated and leased, and would never want that to be part of a court record.
 A lawsuit never happened.